flightstats/hub/README.md

 `tags` is an optional array of string values.
 Tag values are limited to 48 characters, and may only contain `a-z`, `A-Z` and `0-9`.
 A channel may have at most 20 tags.

+'replicationSource' is the optional fully qualified path to a another hub channel.
+The data from the other channel will be duplicated into this channel.
+Please see [replication](#replication) for more details.

 **V2 Note**:
 Channel items type, ttlMillis, contentSizeKB and peakRequestRateSeconds from V1 are no longer provided.
 While PUT is shown here, the V1 POST to http://hub-v2/channel/ is still supported.